 Insulet started a limited market release in the United States on the day of its FDA clearance announcement.
-That involves a group of preselected individuals — beta testers, if you will — who get first dibs on the new Omnipod 5.
-Insulet plans to learn what it can from those early adopters, and integrate their learnings into training processes and customer service protocols for the broader rollout around the country.
+That involves a group of preselected individuals — beta testers, if you will — who got first dibs on the new Omnipod 5.
+Insulet planned to learn what it could from those early adopters, and integrate learnings into training processes and customer service protocols for the broader rollout around the country.

-Insulet will offer an upgrade program called OmnipodPromise, which allows new and existing customers to start on the Omnipod DASH and then upgrade to Omnipod 5 at no additional cost once insurance coverage is available.
+Insulet is offering an upgrade program called OmnipodPromise, which allows new and existing customers to start on the Omnipod DASH and then upgrade to Omnipod 5 at no additional cost once insurance coverage is available.

 Only sold at pharmacies

 You’ll buy the Omnipod 5 directly through the pharmacy, as it’s not covered as DME the way most other expensive diabetes technology is generally categorized.
 The good news is that for many people, using their pharmacy benefit coverage rather than relying on DME is a plus, since DME often brings higher deductibles and coinsurance costs.

 Yet, this could prove to be problematic, as not all insurers are willing to cover insulin pumps — even the Omnipod patch pump — as a pharmacy benefit.
 They insist on DME coverage, and that may mean that some will not have access if Insulet isn’t able to secure DME channel coverage.